Privacy policy

 10. Automated processing and profiling

-Usage data and data related to cookies are processed by automated means and may be subjected to profiling in the sense adopted by the GDPR.
-Other personal data are not processed in this way.
+Operational data and data related to cookies are processed automatically and may be subject to profiling within the meaning adopted by GDPR.
+Other personal data is not processed in this way.